Macquarie University & Chiropractic

 In 1991 the Chiropractic profession reached a milestone by achieving University status, here is my graduation photo in 1991 conferred to me by the then Chancellor Michael Kirby, who then went on to become Justice of the High Court of Australia (1996-2009).

 The degrees offered in Chiropractic are currently accredited and internationally recognised.
 Professional accreditation with the NSW Chiropractic Registration Board requires the completion of an accredited 5-year chiropractic program conducted at a University within Australia, or have completed an accredited program overseas that satisfies the requirements set by the Australian Chiropractors Registration Boards.

-Through Macquarie University the pathway to gain registration as a chiropractor in Australia and New Zealand is the successful completion of both the Bachelor of Chiropractic Science and the Master of Chiropractic (minimum of 5 years full time study) at our University.
+Through Macquarie University the pathway to gain registration as a chiropractor in Australia and New Zealand is the successful completion of both the Bachelor of Chiropractic Science and the Master of Chiropractic (minimum of 5 years full-time study) at the University.

 - Undergraduate Programs

 The professional degree in chiropractic offered by Macquarie University is an evolution of a course started 40 years ago.
 The former Sydney College of Chiropractic was established in 1959 and operated as a successful, independent professional school.
 In 1990 the Sydney College course, staff and other resources became part of Macquarie University.
 This was a major landmark in the history of chiropractic education.
 On the 31st July in 1990 the ‘Centre for Chiropractic’ was developed and incorporated within the ‘School of Biological Science’.
 At this time the Master of Chiropractic was created.
 The university also undertook an enormous restructure during the early ’90s and the various ‘Schools’ focusing on aspects of Science were merged within the Division of Environmental and Life Sciences.